biblio-techers/Qiskit-Fall-Fest-2021/README.md

             circuit.data.pop(i)
             break
 ```
-The brains of this method comes from the following list comprehension, which reviews the data list of the quantum circuit, and identifies & removes the requied gate entries as specified by the user.
+The brains of this method comes from the above code snip, which reviews the data list of the quantum circuit, and identifies & removes the requied gate entries as specified by the user.
 The function then returns an updated quantum circuit.

 ## Next steps